breaded-xyz/alphakit/README.md

 ### Prediction

 `trader.Predicter` is a simple interface that returns a value between -1 and 1.
 A value of 1 signals maximum confidence in opening a long position, whilst -1 maximum confidence in opening a short position.
 0 indicates no directional bias.
+Other values between -1 and 1 values indicate varying confidence in direction.

 `CrossPredicter` uses a fast and slow moving average cross with a Market Meanness Index (MMI) filter to determine the prediction.